Complete SEO Guide · 2025 Edition

 Generate Your Unique Tracking Link

-Use the program’s built-in link builder.
-The output will be a URL containing your affiliate ID.
-Some programs also allow you to add sub-ID parameters to track which specific pieces of content drive the most conversions — e.g.,
+Use the programme’s built-in link builder.
+The output will contain your affiliate ID.
+Additionally, many programmes allow sub-ID parameters to track which specific pieces of content drive the most conversions — for example,

 Cloak or Clean Up the URL (Optional but Recommended)

-Import the raw affiliate URL into a link management plugin to create a cleaner, branded redirect.
-This improves user trust and makes link management easier as programs change their URL structures.
+Import the raw affiliate URL into a link management plugin such as ThirstyAffiliates or Pretty Links to create a cleaner, branded redirect.
+This improves user trust and makes link management much easier when programmes change their URL structures — which they do regularly.

 -